JeffYFHuang/fast-rcnn-cuda8.0-cudnn-6.0/README.md

 # *Fast* R-CNN: Fast Region-based Convolutional Networks for object detection

 Created by Ross Girshick at Microsoft Research, Redmond.
+Upgraded by Jeff Huang to adopt cuda 8.0 and cudnn 6.0 at Taipei, Taiwan, 2017-06-28.

 ### Introduction